-The NASUWT is calling for an ending of the link between teachers’ and school leaders’ pay progression and the outcomes of the performance management process.
-Here are ten good reasons why.
+NASUWT believes that the link between teachers’ and school leaders’ pay progression and the outcomes of the performance management process should be broken and that performance related pay (PRP) should end.

-1. It fails to reflect the broad nature of teachers’ and school leaders’ responsibilities
+1. PRP fails to reflect the broad nature of teachers’ and school leaders’ responsibilities

 Teaching and leading teaching and learning is a complex and multi-faceted professional activity.

-In order to support the progress and development of children and young people, teachers have to develop, bring to bear and combine a wide range of skills, knowledge and understanding.
+In order to support the progress and development of children and young people, teachers have to develop, use and combine a wide range of professional skills and knowledge.

 Systems that link pay progression to performance management will encourage disproportionate focus on the limited range of outcomes identified in appraisal processes.

-As a result, such systems encourage employers to place disproportionate emphasis on achievement of these outcomes rather than the full scope of teachers’ and school leaders’ responsibilities and duties.
+As a result, such systems encourage employers to place too much emphasis on achievement of these outcomes rather than the full range of teachers’ and school leaders’ responsibilities and duties.

-1. It is often time-consuming and bureaucratic for all participants
+1. PRP is often time-consuming and bureaucratic for all participants

-Because the stakes associated with the outcomes of performance management processes that are linked to pay progression are so high, a clear incentive is generated on employers and those subject to performance to collect excessive quantities and forms of evidence to determine whether or not these outcomes have been achieved.
+Because the stakes associated with the outcomes of performance management linked to pay progression are so high, a clear incentive exists for employers and teachers to collect excessive amounts of evidence to determine whether or not these outcomes have been achieved.

-In particular, the unreasonable denial of pay progression can create legal liabilities for employers, including those derived from equal pay legislation, and create incentives to establish highly burdensome evidence collection arrangements in case pay outcomes are challenged.
+In particular, the unreasonable denial of pay progression can create legal liabilities for employers, including those related to equal pay legislation and so drive highly burdensome evidence collection arrangements to generate evidence in case pay outcomes are challenged.

-Such activities fail to ensure that teachers and school leaders can concentrate on their core responsibilities for teaching and leading teaching and learning and that employer can support them in doing so.
+Such activities not only fail to ensure that teachers and school leaders are able to concentrate on their core responsibilities of teaching and leading teaching and learning, they also distract employers from focusing on supporting teachers in classrooms as well as adding to excessive and unnecessary workload burdens.

-1. It undermines the collegiality of the teaching profession
+1. PRP undermines the collegiality of the teaching profession

-Teachers and school leaders work together to create holistic learning environments, in which the work of one colleague is augmented by that of others.
+In their work to meet the needs of children and young people, teachers and school leaders work together to create holistic learning environments, in which the work of one colleague is augmented and supported by that of their peers.

 The collegiate environment required for such ways of working is undermined by the excessive focus on individual performance in pay progression systems that are linked to the outcomes of appraisal.

-As is often the case, when the ability to access pay progression is more dependent on the resources available to support it rather than an objective assessment of the achievement of objectives, a culture is created where the pay progression of one teacher and school leader is obtained at the expense of another.
+As is often the case, when ability to access pay progression is more dependent on the resources available to fund it rather than an objective assessment of the achievement of objectives, an environment can emerge in which the pay progression of one teacher and school leader is obtained at the expense of another.

-Partnership working and the levels of trust necessary to support it can only be undermined in such circumstances.
+Partnership working and the levels of trust necessary to support it risk being undermined in such circumstances.

 Teaching and leading teaching and learning effectively requires teachers and school leaders to be given scope to take appropriate risks, explore possibilities and act creatively, particularly in the face of novel or exceptional challenges.

-For example, the development and implementation of remote and blended learning offers during the first phases of the pandemic at great pace and with little or no prior to experience on which to draw was only possible in large part due to teachers and school leaders experimenting and trialling different approaches, which were adapted and refined in the light of experience.
+For example, the development and implementation of remote and blended learning offers during the first phases of the pandemic at great pace and with little or no prior to experience on which to draw was only possible due to teachers and school leaders experimenting and trialling different approaches, which were then adapted and refined in the light of experience.

 The high stakes associated with performance management systems linked to pay progression militate against informed risk taking and experimentation.

-1. It reduces the focus of appraisals on enhancing professional practice
+1. PRP reduces the focus of appraisals on enhancing professional practice

-In systems where the outcomes of performance management are linked to pay progression, an incentive is created for teachers and school leaders subject to appraisal to shift the focus of consideration away from those areas of their practice that they would wish to develop further.
+In PRP systems teachers and school leaders may be encouraged to shift the focus of consideration away from those areas of their practice that they would wish to develop further.

-If the outcomes of such discussions could have adverse implications for pay progression, teachers and school leaders have less of an incentive to confirm that some areas of their practice are more effective than others to those responsible for their appraisal.
+If the outcomes of such discussions could have adverse implications for pay progression, teachers and school leaders may understandably be less inclined to approach performance management in this way.

-1. It undermines fairness and consistency over pay progression decisions
+1. PRP undermines fairness and consistency over pay progression decisions

-Employers often establish organisation-wide criteria for the conduct of performance management in order to seek to ensure that no teacher or school leader is subject to more demanding or less achievable performance management objectives than their peers.
+Employers typically establish organisation-wide criteria for the conduct of performance management in order to ensure that no teacher or school leader is subject to more demanding or less achievable performance management objectives than their peers.

-However, it remains the case that complete consistency in the identification of appraisal objectives and evaluation of the extent to which they have been met is likely to vary significantly, leading to teachers and school leaders having different opportunities to access pay progression.
+However, it remains the case that complete consistency in the identification of appraisal objectives and evaluation of the extent to which they have been met is likely to vary significantly in practice, leading to teachers and school leaders having different opportunities to access pay progression.

-Such differences work to undermine confidence in the fairness of employers’ pay and rewards systems and the levels of trust that all staff are being treated equitably in respect of their pay that is necessary to secure the highest possible levels of organisational morale and motivation.
+Such differences work to undermine confidence in the fairness of employers’ pay and rewards systems as well as in the trust that all teachers must have that they are being treated equitably if the highest possible levels of motivation and morale are to be sustained.

-1. It is an unnecessary and ineffective means of holding teachers to account
+1. PRP is an unnecessary and ineffective means of holding teachers to account

 It is sometimes claimed that linking pay progression to the outcomes of performance management is necessary in order to hold teachers and school leaders to account for their professional activities.